ascopes/java-compiler-testing/README.md

 Full JUnit5 integration is provided to help streamline the development process.

-**This module is still under development.** Any contributions or feedback are always welcome!

 ## Features

 - Implements in-memory file management compatible with the NIO Path and